Chymyst/chymyst-core/docs/chymyst02.md

 ```

 Finally, we need to gather the intermediate results carried by `interm()` molecules.
-For this, we define the “accumulator” molecule `accum()` that will carry the final result as we accumulate it by going over all the `interm()` molecules.
+For this, we define the “accumulator” molecule `accum()` that will carry the final result accumulated by going over all the `interm()` molecules.

 ```scala
 val accum = m[T]